 C178.
 Polymer Science and Technology.
 (3) Two hours of lecture and three hours of laboratory per week.
-Prerequisites: Junior standing.
+Prerequisite: Junior standing.
 An interdisciplinary course on the synthesis, characterization, and properties of polymer materials.
 Emphasis on the molecular origin of properties of polymeric materials and technological applications.
 Topics include single molecule properties, polymer mixtures and solutions, melts, glasses, elastomers, and crystals.
 Experiments in polymer synthesis, characterization, and physical properties.
 Also listed as Chemical Engineering C178.
 (F)

 C182.
 Atmospheric Chemistry and Physics Laboratory.
 (3) Students will receive one unit of credit for C182 after taking 125.
 Instructor's approval is required to enroll in C182 after completing 125.
 One hour of lecture and five hours of laboratory per week.
-Prerequisites: College-level calculus, chemistry and physics, or consent of instructor.
+Prerequisites: EPS 50 and 102 with grades of C- or higher (one of which may be taken concurrently); or two of the following: 120A, 120B, C130, or 130B with grades of C- or higher (one of which may be taken concurrently).
 Fluid dynamics, radiative transfer, and the kinetics, spectroscopy, and measurement of atmospherically relevant species are explored through laboratory experiments, numerical simulations, and field observations.
-The course is intended for Earth and Planetary Science majors and minors, and for chemistry, physics, astronomy, biology, and engineering majors whose interests may lie in science applied to the atmosphere of Earth and other planets.
 Also listed as Earth and Planetary Science C182.
-(S)